CodeOTR/flutter_course/README.md

 - firebase-hosting-production.yml
 update trigger branches and --dart-define environment variable

+Create staging and production branches

+Push changes to GitHub staging => GitHub Action will deploy to Firebase Hosting Staging

-Push changes to GitHub => GitHub Action will deploy to Firebase Hosting
+Push changes to GitHub production => GitHub Action will deploy to Firebase Hosting Production

+ERROR: Cannot deploy a web framework from source because the experiment